bbcmgdm/password-dojo/README.md

 ### Linux machine, AMD Ryzen 7 5700G, 3.8-4.5GHz, 8 physical/16 logical cores

-I've found this might be a bit prone to deadlock.
-Debugging that is a work in progress.
-When it runs, it really goes.
+The initial version of this was a bit prone to deadlock, but I believe this is resolved now.

 #### Single-threaded
 ```